citrix/citrix-mcs-sdk-samples/VMware/ProvScheme/Add ProvScheme/README.md

     18. WriteBackCacheDriveLetter: Assigns the drive letter for the Write-Back Cache disk.

+    19. DataDiskPersistence: Sets disk persistence for the data disk.
+Supported Values: 'Persistent' and 'NonPersistent'.

 It's important to note the usage of the `CleanOnBoot` parameter: Set this to `$True` for creating `a non-persistent catalog` where VMs revert to their original state at each reboot.
 For `a persistent catalog` where changes are maintained, set it to `$False`.

 The script can be executed with parameters as shown in the example below: